Skip to main content

 That'd be neat, eh?
 If you did have this, would there be any point at all in a compiler?
 Probably not, right?

 The whole reason we have tools like compilers is because they give us a short-cut way to get some limited experience of reality faster than would otherwise be possible.
-Because cadence is really important: the faster we test our ideas, the more quickly we'll find out if they're correct or not.
+Because cadence is really important: the faster we test our ideas, the more quickly we'll find out if they're correct or not and the faster we can back out of the bets that aren't paying off

 Development Cycle Time